Atharva-Vidwans/Payoff-optimization-in-options-using-Monte-Carlo-sampling/README.md

-# Quantum Algorithm for strike price optimization in options using Monte Carlo sampling
+# Quantum Algorithm for payoff optimization in options using Monte Carlo sampling